01603629956

 Skip to Content

-A checklist to ensure you can make a fast and appropriate response when there's a workplace spill
+Checklist to ensure you make the best response to a workplace spill

 Workplace spill control procedures are required by law.
 The Health and Safety Executive states that businesses are required to have an on-site emergency plan in place to deal effectively with spillages.
 This will ensure compliance with Regulation 9 of COMAH.